Saint Michael's line: Ancient Greece

 French academic Jean Richer (universitaire) published a book Géographie sacrée du monde grec (Hachette, 1967) which claimed several geographical alignments between ancient Greek temples.
 One of these was the Kerkyra-Delphi-Athens-Delos axis, intersecting temples at those locations mostly related to Apollo.
 In 1977, Richer's brother Julian noted that the line, when extended West and East, cross several other cultic locations, calling it the St Michael-Apollo axis.

 Western Europe

 Like many places dedicated to St. Michael, the aligned sites are almost all located on prominent hilltops or other hard to reach places, and include Skellig Michael, St Michael's Mount, Mont Saint-Michel, the Sacra di San Michele, the Church of the Archangel Michael on the Isola Maggiore on the Lake Trasimeno, San Michele Arcangelo, and the Sanctuary of Monte Sant'Angelo.
-The details of this alignment are also astonishing: the three most important sites, St Michael's Mount in France; Sacra di San Michele in Val di Susa and Sanctuary of Monte Sant'Angelo in Gargano, are equidistant from each other.
+The details of this alignment are also astonishing: the three most important sites, Mont Saint-Michel in France; Sacra di San Michele in Val di Susa and Sanctuary of Monte Sant'Angelo in Gargano, are equidistant from each other.

 Eastern Mediterranean

-The line also transects the Panormitis Monastery of the Archangel Michael on Simi Island, and conventionally terminates at the Stella Maris Monastery on Mount Carmel in Israel.
+The line also transects the Panormitis Monastery of the Archangel Michael on Symi Island, and conventionally terminates at the Stella Maris Monastery on Mount Carmel in Israel.